MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/view-primary-domain.md

 - **Scenario 1**: If a portal user changes the **Primary Domain Name** field value to yourportal.com, the value of the field will be reverted to myportal.com, which is the primary domain name.
 - **Scenario 2**: If a portal user changes the **Primary Domain Name** field value to contoso.microsoftcrmportals.com, the value of the field will be retained because it is one of the valid domain names.

-To view the primary domain name in Dynamics 365:
+To view the primary domain name:
-1. Sign in to Dynamics 365 Portals.
+1. Sign in to Dynamics 365 Portals .
 2. Go to **Portals** > **Website** > **Websites**.
 3. Select the website for which you want to see the primary domain name.
 4. View the name stored in the **Primary Domain Name** field under the **General** section.